bytebase/bytebase.com/content/docs/tutorials/github-ci.md

 ![gh-workflows](/content/docs/tutorials/github-ci/gh-workflows.webp)

-We will following `Sample Workflow - Create Migration Issue on PR Approval` in our example which will involve the following workflows:
+We will use following workflows:

-- `bytebase-sql-review.yml`: on PR change.
+- `bytebase-sql-review.yml`: Triggered on PR change.
 Thus any SQL review violation will block the PR.
-- `bytebase-upsert-migration.yml` on PR approval.
-Creates the migration after approval, and even migration script changes afterwards, the migration issue will also be updated accordingly.
+- `bytebase-upsert-migration.yml` Triggered on PR approval.
+Creates the Bytebase migration issue after approval.
+  And whenever the migration scripts change afterwards, the migration issue will also be updated accordingly.
-- `bytebase-check-migration-status.yml`: on PR change.
+- `bytebase-check-migration-status.yml`: Triggered on PR change.
 Thus PR will be blocked until migration completes.

 ## Sample Workflow, Three Demo PRs